savonia-cs/savonia-assignment-tool/README.md

 - `hash create`: to create hash from selected file(s) in answers.
 Used to find duplicates.
 - `hash compare`: to find duplicates among the created hashes.
 - `hash open`: to open duplicates in an editor (by default VS Code) for manual checking.
+- `csv parse`: to parse a CSV file.

 ## Usage